mccoyJosh/ClassInfo/SDEV140/M06/Day1/1_GUI/1_gui_basis.md

 - ### **Window**
   Everything is contained within the display called a window

+  By default, a window is resizeable and has no title

 - ### **Widgets**
   The components found within the window are consider 'widgets'
   - This includes everything from words, buttons, to entry fields